ejb/localStorageManager/Readme.md

         alert("localStorage is full!");
     }

+### onSaveFailure

+Function run when localStorageManager is not able to save after 10 attempts.

+    localStorageManager.onSaveFailure = function(){
+        alert("Unable to save anything.
+Sorry.");
+    }

 ### identifier

 String to identify all localStorage items set by localStorageManager.
 Changing it to something else is not recommended.